appzuka/project-references-example/README.md

 import { createZoo } from '../zoo/zoo';
 import { Dog } from '../animals/dog';
 ```
 Now we are not using project references - the TS code will be compiled on each run.
-I also set projectReferences to false in <code>webpack.config.js</code>.
+I also set <code>projectReferences</code> to <code>false</code> in <code>webpack.config.js</code>.
 After starting webpack in watch mode I made a change in <code>zoo/zoo.ts</code>.
 Webpack completed the incremental build in less than 1 second.
 This is as expected - webpack only builds the files which are required to be rebuilt.

 Of course, <code>tsc -b -w</code> should do this as well, so it is an open question why webpack+ts-loader is able to complete an incremental build faster than <code>tsc -b -w</code>.
 Perhaps <code>tsc</code> takes longer because it needs to write its output to the file system.
 Webpack in watch mode does this in memory.